solvespace/solvespace/README.md

 Building on Linux
 -----------------

+### Building for Linux

-You will need cmake, libpng, zlib, json-c, fontconfig, gtkmm 2.4, pangomm 1.4, OpenGL and OpenGL GLU.
+You will need CMake, libpng, zlib, json-c, fontconfig, gtkmm 2.4, pangomm 1.4, OpenGL and OpenGL GLU.
-On a Debian derivative (e.g. Ubuntu) these packages can be installed with:
+On a Debian derivative (e.g. Ubuntu) these can be installed with:

     apt-get install libpng12-dev libjson-c-dev libfontconfig1-dev \
                     libgtkmm-2.4-dev libpangomm-1.4-dev libgl-dev libglu-dev \
-                    libglew-dev
+                    libglew-dev cmake

 After that, build SolveSpace as following: